-In addition to this, the organisation is bound by and operates within the terms of its own Constitution, Memorandum and Articles of Association, Diversity and Equality Statement, Ethical Principles and Code of Professional Conduct, Complaints Procedure and Grievance Guideline.
+In addition to this, the organisation is bound by and operates within the terms of its own Constitution, Memorandum and Articles of Association, Diversity and Equality Statement, Guild Code of Ethics and Professional Practice, Complaints Procedure and Grievance Guideline.

 Equality and diversity

 The Guild recognises the adverse effects of exclusion and discrimination, and therefore upholds a policy of equal opportunities.

 The organisation values diversity, and undertakes to foster and implement systems and practices to ensure equality of opportunities and inclusiveness in all areas of its activities: training, the Reduced-Fee clinic; membership, employment and public profile.
 To this end, where necessary, it may also challenge the nature of psychoanalytic theory, practice and institutions.